 This is a map showing how to get to the Heritage 2 area.

 These are the routes I take when I do litter pick-up around Heritage 2 three days each week.
-I have walked over 2400 miles since I started doing this in May 2013 and am now on my fourth pair of work boots and my second staff.
+I have walked over 3000 miles since I started doing this in May 2013 and am now on my fifth pair of work boots and my second staff.

 Here are pictures of SOME of the litter picked up in the roads and gutters and along the greenway/creeks and around the ponds since May 2013.
 Most of the nails and other metal items were found along interior Heritage streets, often near lots currently being developed.
 Fishing gear was found around the ponds.
 Balls, foam darts, etc. were usually in gutters, although many had washed down into the greenway.
 I average collecting two bags of trash plus a bag of recyclable items each day.
 Most of the recyclable items (many beverage cans and bottles) come from the south side of Rogers Road (the only part of that road I cover); some come from the more heavily traveled interior Heritage streets.

 In past years newspapers were often not delivered properly and I found them (sometimes waterlogged and/or pulverized) in streets, gutters, drain grates, and catch basins.
 See pictures.
 If I could figure out the intended destination, I would place the paper in the driveway.
 For a while the bad deliveries had lessened (I had registered a complaint with the News & Observer), but I am once again seeing many papers delivered to the gutters and streets instead of driveways.
 Hopefully the homeowners are letting the publisher know every time they get a soggy newspaper.
 I get to most streets only once or twice a week, so I'm sure there are many misdeliveries that I don't see and have a chance to place properly.

 Here is some information and pictures for the Rogers Road washout caused by Hurricane Matthew.

 .
 In 2002 I became a Wake County Precinct Official for precinct 01-43 in north Raleigh, becoming the Chief Judge in 2011.
 After I moved to Wake Forest in 2013 I was appointed Chief Judge for precinct 19-09 in Rolesville (outside my home precinct).
 In 2017 I was appointed Chief Judge for the new 19-19 precinct (now my home precinct) which includes parts of Wake Forest and Rolesville.
 Over the years I have helped the Wake County Board of Elections develop some of their procedures and election manuals, as well as providing postmortem documentation for each election.
 Here are some of my more recent files associated with the BOE work.

 .
 I occasionally have helped relatives, friends, and neighbors with PC and Internet questions.
 Here are a few files associated with that work, now mainly oriented toward Windows 10.
 Included is information about doing full system backups/restores, as well as notes on a tool I wrote to easily back up critical user files.